kazie/blog-about-anything/docs/_posts/2024-11-18-so-ive-heard-you-like-timezones.md

 The day before I did get to do some final, yet important preparations.
 I wanted to prepare myself both mentally and physically - thus I went to the barber to shave off some of my beard in order to make me look as respectable as possible.
 I also painted my glasses, as some of the colour had fallen off, thus bought and applied black nail-polish in order to not have a metallic surface that would easily reflect light right between my eyes.

-I did also get a letter from my Japanese Penpal that made me very happy, she had also attached some gifts, where as some of them were some matcha flavoured KitKat's.
+I did also get a letter from my Japanese pen-pal that made me very happy, she had also attached some gifts, where as some of them were some matcha flavoured KitKat's.
 KitKat's are popular in Japan, especially as they accidentally cognate "Kitto Katsu (きっと勝つ)", which would be "You will surely win", and thus can be used as good luck charms.

 Later towards the evening I went to where the convention was to be held, at Clarion Hotel Stockholm (Skanstull).
 Here I met some other somewhat nervous speakers, and we did get to test out that the HDMI seemed to works for presenting, as well as feel the size and scope of the room.